Cocoa and Forests Action Plan

 Mars sources cocoa from a number of countries including Brazil, Cameroon, Côte d’Ivoire, Columbia, Dominican Republic, Ecuador, Ghana, Indonesia, Nigeria, Papua New Guinea, Peru, Philippines and Vietnam, with the majority coming from Côte d’Ivoire, Ghana and Indonesia.

 This document explains our approach to preserving forests within our cocoa supply chain, and as part of our Mars wide ambition to hold flat our land use and reduce greenhouse gas emissions from our value chain by 67% by 2050, from 2015 levels and achieve net zero greenhouse gas emissions across our full value chain by 2050.

-Our aim is to achieve a deforestation free supply chain for cocoa we source by 2025.
+Our aim is to achieve a deforestation-free supply chain by 2025 as defined by the Accountability Framework Initiative.
 Where credible, landscape-level frameworks such as CFI exist and are backed by other critical actors, we may take additional steps to support enhanced agroforestry, reforestation or forest restoration, or to prevent conversion in other habitats.

 In full alignment with these frameworks, we have developed company action plans for the two countries and are proud to share our progress: Mars Action Plans.
 The action plans set out our actions, targets, progress achieved so far and our investments between 2019 and 2022 within the three CFI pillars of Forest Protection and Restoration, Sustainable Production and Farmers’ Livelihoods, and Community Engagement and Social Inclusion.
 We are working in partnership with all our suppliers and technical expert organizations to pursue quality implementation of our CFI country action plans.

 Each country’s action plan will describe our ambition on how we will work with our suppliers, partners and government to meet the following:

 - Working within credible, landscape-level frameworks where these exist

 - Support existing human rights commitments including respect for cocoa farmer’s land rights, free prior and informed consent, and the rights of indigenous and forest-dependent people for cocoa plantation developments on land they own legally, communally or by custom

 - Where appropriate, improvements to existing cocoa farms through the provision of shade trees

 - Any further actions to support enhanced agroforestry, reforestation or forest restoration, or to prevent conversion in other habitats